DataFire/Integrations/integrations/generated/google_appengine/README.md

 ### Location
 * Location `object`: A resource that represents Google Cloud Platform location.
+  * displayName `string`: The friendly name for this location, typically a nearby city name.
+For example, "Tokyo".
   * labels `object`: Cross-service attributes for the location.
 For example
   * locationId `string`: The canonical id for this location.
 For example: "us-east1".
   * metadata `object`: Service-specific metadata.
 For example the available capacity at the given location.